InkMakhova/mishka-en/Readme.md

-# Мишка - интернет-магазин милых вещей для дома ручной работы
+# Mishka is an online store for cute handmade things for a home

 <a href="https://mishka-ru-makhova.vercel.app/">Demo</a>

-Проект состоит из 3х сверстанных страниц (главная, страница каталога и страница формы заказа).
+The project consists of 3 pages (Main, Catalog and Order).

-Технические особенности:
+Technical features:
-1. Адаптивность сетки: мобильная, планшетная и десктопная версии;
+1. Adaptability: mobile, tablet and desktop versions;
-2. Адаптивность графики: ретинизация, векторные изображения;
+2. Graphics adaptability: retinization, vector images;
-3. Сетка: flex и grid;
+3. Grid design: flex and grid;
-4. Используемая методология: БЭМ;
+4. Methodology: BEM;
-5. Используемый препроцессор: Less;
+5. Preprocessor: Less;
-6. Используемый инструмент автоматизации: Gulp;
+6. Automation tool: Gulp;
-7. Кроссбраузерность: Chrome, Firefox, Safari;
+7. Cross-browser compatibility: Chrome, Firefox, Safari;
-8. Верстка выполнена с учетом доступности и концепции pixel perfect;
+8. The project is made taking into account the accessibility and the concept of pixel perfect;
-9. Для слайдера использован JS;
+9. JS is used for the slider;
 ## Usage

 ### Install dependencies